 Hakin9 Article on fwknop

-Hakin9 Article on fwknop The February issue of the "Starter Kit" edition of Hakin9 Magazine contains a lengthy article on fwknop written by Raul Siles.
+The February issue of the "Starter Kit" edition of Hakin9 Magazine contains a lengthy article on fwknop written by Raul Siles.
 The Starter Kit edition aims to provide introductory articles and tutorials that explain important computer security technologies from the ground up, and I think this is valuable because security is a complex field and there is generally a lack of good material of this kind.
 Raul's article is entitled "Knock Knock Knocking on Firewall's Door", and is featured on the magazine cover.
 In the article, Raul provides a history of passive authorization technologies beginning with Port Knocking and extends the discussion into the latest generation of these technologies called Single Packet Authorization.
 He gives detailed information about how to install and configure fwknop-1.0 on a Fedora Core 6 system, and shows how iptables in a default-drop stance for protected services do not appear underneath the watchful eyes of Nmap.
-Here is a short excerpt from the article:
+Here is a short excerpt from the article:"...Although port knocking and SPA can be used to protect any service and its associated ports, they are mainly used to protect and enable access to remote management protocols, and especially long running TCP sessions, such as Secure Shell, SSH (TCP port 22).

 The article presents two configuration example.
 The first one focuses on allowing access to SSH while the second allows the client to manage remotely the rules that should be applied in the iptables firewall..."